-He saved him – he did what the religious crowd won’t do – they passed by on the other side; the Lord came to him where he was – the religious crowd doesn’t deal with salvation; Jesus does – he said that he came to seek and to save that which was lost – he will meet you along the way when you need him and he will save you if you receive him.
+He saved him – the Good Samaritan did what the religious crowd won’t do.
+They passed by on the other side; the Lord came to him where he was.
+The religious crowd doesn’t deal with salvation; Jesus does.
+He said that he came to seek and to save that which was lost.
+And he will meet you along the way when you need him and he will save you if you receive him.

-He bound up his wounds with oil and wine – sin wounds you – it’s a killer and it beats you up before it kills you – that should be a hint to you that sin never leaves you better than it found you so that you should get away from it now before it kills you – the oil that the Lord used typifies the Holy Spirit who gives you spiritual life and heals your broken spirit – the wine that he used typifies the blood of the Lord Jesus Christ that cleanses away all of your sin and unrighteousness – it purges your conscience from “dead” works.
+He bound up his wounds with oil and wine – sin wounds you.
+It’s a killer and it beats you up before it kills you.
+That should be a hint to you that sin never leaves you better than it found you.
+You should get away from it now before it kills you.
+The oil that the Lord used typifies the Holy Spirit who gives you spiritual life and heals your broken spirit.
+The wine that he used typifies the blood of the Lord Jesus Christ that cleanses away all of your sin and unrighteousness.
+It purges your conscience from “dead” works.

 He brought him to an inn – the inn pictures a good church that through preaching, teaching, prayer and fellowship provides the restful place that you need to heal.